COSC3020/mergesort-vijaykodru/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The time complexity for the implemented in place mergesort is $\theta(n^2logn)$ this is because, the outer loop is responsible for breaking the original array into smaller pieces which takes time complexity of $\log(n)$.
+After this iteration, the code uses a second for loop inside the first one that is resposible in checking each individual element with n number of elements present in the array and does this for n times. this iteration represents the time complexity of n^2. because we are using both the loops for the mergesort, the time complexity will be $\theta(n^2logn)$ which is also the worst case time complexity.
+This tells us that as the size of the array increases, the time it takes to sort the array using the implemented code increases drastically.